 - Key policies and procedures

 (eg recruitment, medicine

-governance, infection
+governance, infection prevention and

-prevention and control, health
+control, health and safety, managing

-and safety, managing
+accidents/incidents/adverse events,

-accidents/incidents/adverse
+information management, duty of

-events, information
+candour, complaints, safeguarding)

-management, duty of candour,
+- IHC Medicines Governance Audit

-complaints, safeguarding)
+Tool (Access to eForms for registered independent providers

-- IHC Medicines Governance Audit Tool
+(healthcareimprovementscotland.org)

 - Training plan/needs analysis/matrix

 - Staff development programmes/initiatives

-IHC QoC self-evaluation guidance - clinics Version: 2.1 Date: 1 May 2023 Produced by: IHC team Page 10 of 16 Review Date: 1 May 2024 Circulation type (internal/external): Both
+IHC QoC self-evaluation guidance - clinics Version: 2.1 Date: 1 May 2023 Produced by: IHC team Page 9 of 15 Review Date: 1 May 2024 Circulation type (internal/external): Both

-- professional registration, professional indemnity, PVG/disclosure status, immunisation status? - Are there an ongoing checks on PVG, insurance, professional registration? - Is there a programme of regular mandatory training in key subject areas? - Is time available for staff to attend training? - Are training records up to date? - Do staff have good training opportunities?
+- equipment calibration/validation eg autoclaves, washer disinfectors, generators, lifts/lifting equipment)? - Is there a quality assurance system for ensuring care environment/equipment are kept safe and well maintained? - Is there a regular programme of audits appropriate to the needs of the service? - Is national guidance utilised in audit content? - Do audit outcomes feed into governance structures? - Are you registered with the Information Commissioner's Office? - Do you have an appropriate method of safe/secure storage and destruction of records? - How are staff recruited, inducted and trained - do recruitment checks include identity, references, professional registration, professional indemnity, PVG/disclosure status, immunisation status? - Are there an ongoing checks on PVG, insurance, professional registration? - Is there a programme of regular mandatory training in key subject areas? - Is time available for staff to attend training? - Are training records up to date? - Do staff have good training opportunities?